Mankind vs. The Undertaker: Prelude to the pay-per-view

 On the June 1, 1998, edition of Raw is War, having spent months alternating between the characters of Dude Love and Cactus Jack, Foley would revert to the Mankind character, and formed an alliance with Kane.
-The pair would challenge The Undertaker and WWF champion Stone Cold Steve Austin to the second Hell in a Cell match on the June 15 episode of Raw is War, with the match ending in a no contest.
+That night, the Undertaker and Kane had a match to determine who would be the number-one contender for Stone Cold Steve Austin's WWF championship.
+During the match, Mankind interfered by choking Undertaker, allowing Kane to win the match.
+Mankind and Kane would challenge Undertaker and Stone Cold to the second Hell in a Cell match on the June 15 episode of Raw is War, with the match ending in a no contest.
 This set up the double main-event for the June PPV King of the Ring; Austin and Kane in a First Blood match for the championship, while The Undertaker and Mankind would be booked for a Hell in a Cell match.
 The event was scheduled to take place at the Civic Arena in Pittsburgh, 25 mi from Freedom, Pennsylvania, where Foley had trained to become a professional wrestler at Dominic DeNucci's wrestling school, bringing his career full circle.

 According to WWE producer Bruce Prichard, the original plan for the PPV was for Mankind to challenge Austin for his championship, before Vince McMahon changed the direction in an attempt to be unpredictable.
 Subsequently, the match had little promotion or storyline building.
 Calaway went into the match with a fractured ankle, but was adamant he would go through with the match and stunts as planned, later saying that it was of such great importance that he "had to do it".
 Foley credits head-writer Vince Russo for believing in the Mankind character, giving him confidence heading into the PPV.